nulib-ds/city-public-value-capitalism/content/3-smart-city.md

 ### *Smart Cities and Sustainable Development Goals (SDGs)*

-The SDGs are international goals to be achieved by 2030 as stated in the \"2030 Agenda for Sustainable Development\" adopted at the United Nations Sustainable Development Summit 2015; they consist of 17 Goals and 169 Targets.
+The SDGs are international goals to be achieved by 2030 as stated in the \"2030 Agenda for Sustainable Development\" adopted at the United Nations Sustainable Development Summit 2015; they consist of 17 Goals and 169 Targets ({{< q-cite "United Nations, 2022" >}}).

 Goal 11 of the SDGs reads: \"Make cities and human settlements inclusive, safe, resilient and sustainable,\" and indeed the realization of smart cities is deeply related to the achievement of Goal 11.
 However, the scope of the SDGs is broad, and smart cities are related to all 17 Goals, as well as to 81 targets ({{< q-cite "MLIT, 2018" >}}).
 The Keidanren (Japan Business Federation) also states that Society 5.0 will contribute significantly to the achievement of SDGs because it is a new growth model that combines problem solving and future innovations.
 Since smart cities are the places where Society 5.0 will be demonstrated, the realization and implementation of smart cities is essential to the achievement of the SDGs.